 Autonomy infographic and fact sheet

 Get data-driven insights about autonomy in the workplace by downloading this infographic and fact sheet.Download

-Autonomy not only inspires creativity but also many other fruitful outcomes, according to our research.
-We have seen that autonomy leads to greater accountability.
+Organizational autonomy not only inspires creativity but also many other fruitful outcomes, according to our research.
+We have seen that autonomy at work leads to greater accountability.
 It is also an essential factor to have higher levels of role clarity, alignment, and adaptability.